Dongjinmedia/SRE/README.md

 - If total = 0 means first visitor in this case insert the value in table.

-(3) Display Record
+(3) Print unix time, count and message
-- Display the total count as visitor Count
+- Display the timestamp as unix time, total count as visitor Count, and message.

 (4) Increment